lyna-sher/Website/content/courses/IFM/_index.md

 ## Mode of delivery

 - Face-to-face,
-- First term,
+- Second term,
-- 45 hours of theory
+- 30 hours of theory
 - 15 hours of exercises.

 ## Language of instruction